hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyDelete
+###   delete

-`groovyDelete` function can be used to delete the unwanted data permanently  Its behaviour is the same as the [delete](deletedata.md#delete) function from CRUD APIs.
-Here is the schema.
+Look at the `groovyDelete` user defined function below.
+It can be used to delete the unwanted data permanently  Its behaviour is the same as the [delete](deletedata.md#delete) function from CRUD APIs.
+You may use another name for `groovyDelete`

 ```
 type Mutation {